History of Hong Kong: Imperial China era (221 BC – 1841 AD)

-Despite the immigration and sparse development of agriculture, the area was hilly and relatively barren.
+Despite the immigration, agricultural development remained sparse as the area was hilly and relatively barren.
 People had to rely on salt, pearl and fishery trades to produce income.
 Some clans built walled villages to protect themselves from the threat of bandits, rival clans and wild animals.
 The Qing dynasty Chinese pirate Cheung Po Tsai became a legend in Hong Kong.
 In the mid-17th century, after the Great Clearance policy which purged most of the region's population, under the Kangxi Emperor order, many Hakka people migrated from inland China to Xin'an County, which included modern Hong Kong.

 During the Ming and Qing dynasties, Hong Kong remained under the governance of Xin'an County (renamed from Bao'an County), before it was colonised by the British.
 As a military outpost and trading port, Hong Kong's territory gained the attention of the world.
 Before the British colonised the New Territories and New Kowloon in 1898, Punti, Hakka, Tanka and Hoklo people had migrated to and stayed in Hong Kong for many years.
 They are the indigenous inhabitants of Hong Kong.
 The Punti and Hoklo lived in the New Territories while the Tanka and Hakka lived both in the New Territories and Hong Kong Island.
 British reports on Hong Kong describe the Tanka and Hoklo living in Hong Kong "since time unknown".
 The Encyclopaedia Americana describes Hoklo and Tanka as living in Hong Kong "since prehistoric times".

-When the Union Flag was raised over Possession Point on 26 January 1841, the population of Hong Kong island was about 7,450, mostly Tanka fishermen and Hakka charcoal burners living in several coastal villages.
+When the Union Jack was raised over Possession Point on 26 January 1841, as a result of the Convention of Chuenpi, signed by Charles Elliot and Qishan, the population of Hong Kong island was about 7,450, mostly Tanka fishermen and Hakka charcoal burners living in several coastal villages.
 In the 1850s large numbers of Chinese would emigrate from China to Hong Kong due to the Taiping Rebellion.
 Other events such as floods, typhoons and famine in mainland China would also play a role in establishing Hong Kong as a place to escape.